To see product details, add this item to your cart. You can always remove it later.

 "...Moreover, the difficulties of the Yama remain: cost, fragility, hassle of cleanup, and slow brewing speed...."
 Read more

-Customers have a hard time making cold drips with the coffee maker.
-They mention that the valve wouldn't stop dripping, it adds an extra drip per three seconds, and it slows down.
-Customers also mention that it doesn't wet uniformly and the water started to make a little river out of itself on the filter.
+Customers are dissatisfied with the drip rate of the coffee maker.
+They mention that the valve wouldn't stop dripping, the water would stop leaking, and that they cannot control the drip.
+They say that the container changes, so the rate of dripped changes.
+They also say that it doesn't wet uniformly and the water started to make a little river out of itself on the filter.
+Customers say that they have to monitor the drip, because it slows down and they have adjust it.

 "...husband said was that they didn't wet uniformly and the water started to make a little river out of itself on the filter, he pressed the filter flat..."
 Read more